morikatron/toio-sdk-for-unity/docs_EN/usage_simulator.md

 Please refer to [toio™ Core Cube Technical Specifications](https://toio.github.io/toio-spec/en/docs/hardware_position_id) and [toio play mat for development](https://toio.io/blog/detail/20200423-1.html) for the specifications of each type.

-### Refresh button

-Clicking the "Refresh" button will update the visual appearance.

-In the Inspector, when you change the texture (image) corresponding to the current "Type" in the MatAssetLoader component or undo a change in the "Type", the appearance of the mat is not automatically updated.
-In such cases, you need to manually press the "Refresh" button to apply the changes.

-However, when switching the "Type", the update is performed automatically, so there is no need to click the "Refresh" button.

 ### Customize

 When the "Type" is set to "Customize", you can manually set the range of mat coordinates as follows.
 The size of the mat in Unity is calculated based on this range and automatically adjusted.